 Request for Proposal for Supporting Gender-Sensitive Implementation of the VPs and Increasing Initiative Capacity to Address the Needs of Other Vulnerable Groups

-Deadline for Submission of Expression of Interest: August 7, 2020
+AMENDED Deadline for Submission of Expression of Interest: September 9, 2020

 The complete RFP and instructions for submitting are available here.

 For questions and answers related to this Request for Proposal, please see the bottom of this page.

 Established in 2000, the Voluntary Principles on Security and Human Rights Initiative (VPI) is an initiative by Governments, NGOs, and Companies that provides guidance to companies on maintaining the safety and security of their operations within an operating framework that ensures respect for human rights and fundamental freedoms.